 You should keep your boundaries clear, however.
 Remember that enabling heroin addiction only makes it worse.

 If you need help talking to your loved one about his or her addiction, call a treatment center.
 Rehabs often provide guidance in these matters leading up to program entry.
-They can help you talk to your loved one and get him or her into treatment for heroin addictions.
+Moreover, they can help you talk to your loved one and get him or her into treatment for heroin addictions.

 The best detox for safe heroin withdrawal is a medically supervised detox program.
 In these programs, medical professionals help patients get through withdrawal as comfortably and safely as possible.
 These professionals sometimes treat symptoms of withdrawal, such as headaches, with medications.
 Nutrition, hydration, and sleep are also priorities in these facilities.

-Once detox is over, your loved one goes directly into rehab.
-Many people believe being clean of drugs is enough to stay sober, but that’s a dangerous myth.
-People who don’t go to rehab are setting themselves up for relapse.
+Once detox is over, your loved one then goes directly into rehab.
+Many people believe being clean of drugs is enough to stay sober.
+However, that’s a dangerous myth.
+In fact, people who don’t go to rehab are setting themselves up for relapse, which can be dangerous.
 A heroin relapse is deadly for thousands of people each year.

 An important facet of rehab is the individual treatment plan.
 This plan is a clear path to healthy recovery.
 It includes a variety of therapies, educational sessions and other methods of heroin treatment.
 The individual treatment plan includes treatment for dual diagnosis disorders, too.